mesaperry/minimum_path_solver/README.md

 If the algorithm runs out of nodes to parse and still hasn't found the end, it recognizes the graph is disconnected and stops.

-Here is a simple example of the application:
+Here is a simple example usage:

 ![](example_short.gif)